rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 }
 ```

-Again following the initial example where we enabled support for _yaml_ by manually installing the server, we can make sure we always have it installed by adding it to the table:
+Again, following the initial example where we enabled support for _yaml_ by manually installing the server, we can make sure we always have it installed by adding it to the table:

 ```text
     ...